The Clear Edge

 What should be true:

-If you hit week twelve and results are inconsistent (some weeks great, some weeks terrible), you have an execution consistency problem.
-Your system works when you work it, but you’re not working it consistently.
+If you reach week twelve and your results are still inconsistent—some weeks strong, some weeks weak—you’re dealing with an execution consistency problem.
+The system works when you run it, but you’re not running it reliably.

 If results are consistently mediocre, consider: